2024 Year-End Tax Planning Strategies to Consider

 Income may be accelerated in various ways, including doing partial or total Roth conversions of Traditional IRAs (as discussed above) or exercising vested nonqualified stock options, which are treated as ordinary income.

 If you're a small business owner or contractor and want to defer income, consider delaying client billing until late December.
-That way, you can ensure that clients pay you in 2024 rather than 2023, reducing your 2023 tax liability.
+That way, you can ensure that clients pay you in 2025 rather than 2024, reducing your 2024 tax liability.

-7. Review Retirement Distribution Requirements
+8. Review Retirement Distribution Requirements

 After you reach a certain age, the IRS requires you to take annual distributions from any traditional IRAs or 401(k) plans.
-In late 2022, Congress passed new legislation that raised the age you have to start taking required minimum distributions (RMD) from 72 to 73 years old starting in 2023.
+In late 2022, Congress passed new legislation that raised the age that you have to start taking required minimum distributions (RMD) from 72 to 73 years old starting in 2023.
 It is set to increase again to age 75 beginning in 2033.

-If you turned 73 in 2023, you'll have to take your first RMD by April 1, 2024, and you'll need to take another one by the end of 2024.
+If you turned 73 in 2024, you'll have to take your first RMD by April 1, 2025, and you'll need to take another one by the end of 2025.
+However, you don’t have to take the first RMD in early 2025.
+You can take it by year-end 2024 to avoid taking two RMDs in 2025.

 Each year, the amount of your RMD changes based on your age and the balance in your account.
 To calculate your RMD for the current year, you divide your account balance at the end of last year by your life expectancy.
 The IRS provides tables that show you which life expectancy numbers to use based on your age and whether you are sharing your RMD with a spouse.

-8. Consider a Qualified Charitable Distribution
+9. Consider a Qualified Charitable Distribution

-9. Consider Life Insurance Tax Implications
+10. Consider Life Insurance Tax Implications

 On a yearly basis, you should perform the following life insurance checkup:

-• Request an in-force ledger from your insurance company which shows how your policy will perform based on current and guaranteed interest rate assumptions.
+• Request an "in-force ledger" from your insurance company which shows how your policy will perform based on current and guaranteed interest rate assumptions.

 • Determine if you need more or less life insurance based on any major life changes (such as marriage, divorce, a liquidity event, etc.).